How Can I Prove Emotional Distress?

 Your attorney may recommend the following steps to help prove emotional distress in your case:

-• Keep a journal of your symptoms and stress levels.
-This can also help you document the physical pain and suffering you endure after an accident.
+Keep a journal of your symptoms and stress levels.
+This can also help you document the physical pain and mental suffering you endure after an accident.

-Your attorney will work with you and your doctors to establish the intensity of your injuries and how it is affecting your mental health and routine.
+Your attorney will work with you and your doctors to establish the intensity of your injuries and how they affect your mental health and routine.
 These professionals have the experience necessary to understand emotional trauma from an accident and how much it can impact an individual.

 Emotional distress is generally awarded as part of a victim’s non-economic losses from an accident.
 Your attorney will weigh the severity of your distress and how it has affected your life to determine the compensation amount for this type of damage.